zolyfarkas/spf4j/spf4j-slf4j-test/src/site/markdown/index.md

       </plugin>

  Or if your IDE is not smart enough to pick the run listeners up from your pom.xml, you can use the Spf4jTestLogJUnitRunner with @RunWith

+ NOTE: since logging is JVM global, you should run your unit tests single threaded to be able to easily reason about your logging, and accurate log message attribution.

 ### Examples: